greg-raven/Uncommon-Sense/_posts/2017-05-23-formula-for-prosperity.md

 - Thomas E. Woods Jr.
 ---

-\[P\]rosperity follows from the rule of law, respect for private property, and the other institutional mechanisms on which the market order rests.
+Prosperity follows from the rule of law, respect for private property, and the other institutional mechanisms on which the market order rests.